 5. Neutralize and Paint

 Consider repainting rooms with neutral colors to create a blank canvas for potential buyers.
 Neutral tones appeal to a broader range of people and make it easier for them to imagine their furniture and belongings in the space.
-Though a pop of color on an accent wall works well in photos and for creating dimension!
+Though a pop of color on an accent wall works well in photos and creates dimension!

 6. Maximize Natural Light